We’re proud of our role in looking after the financial welfare of the Police family, not to mention the service we provide to them.

 The Financial Conduct Authority (FCA), requires financial services firms to report on the number of customer complaints they receive every six months.
 Firms are required to publish information about complaints they’ve handled if they receive more than 500 in any reporting period.

-In the first half of 2018, we received less than 500 complaints.
+In the second half of 2019, we received less than 500 complaints.
 However, as we always want to be transparent about what we do, you can read our latest complaints information here.